 You know your technology is superior to the industry Goliath.
 The challenge is that your potential customers don’t.
 They’re comfortable with what they have.
 They don’t crave a better experience.
 They might not know a better product exists.
 Even if they’ve heard of your technology, simply knowing your company exists is not enough to change their behavior.
 Customers need to be able to compare and contrast your tech with the status quo.
 They need incentives to change their behavior and assurances that their risk will be rewarded.

-Here’s what is accomplished in the Brand Strategy phase.
+Here’s what is accomplished in the Brand Development phase.

 Brand positioning: Know your place in the space